The Wall (2017 film): Plot

-Isaac hears the rescue helicopters coming, so he pushes down the wall and uses Matthews' rifle to try and kill Juba, or at least flush him out so the rescue chopper can see the trap.
+Isaac hears the rescue helicopters coming, so he pushes down the wall and uses Matthews' rifle to try to kill Juba, or at least flush him out so the rescue chopper can see the trap.
 Juba fires at Isaac twice and misses.
 Isaac now has the sniper's location and fires his only round.
 Isaac stands up and waits for Juba's next shot, but it never comes.
 Thus he assumes his shot was successful, and Juba is either injured or dead.
 The helicopters then land and the rescue team picks up Isaac and Matthews.
 Once the helicopters dust off, Juba successfully shoots down both in rapid succession.
 He is then heard over the radio, calling for another rescue to set a new trap.